Aa-Mathelete/Knowledge/_posts/2024-08-01-how-to-use-foil.md

 ---
-title: How To Use FOIL
+title: How to Multiply Binomials
 categories: Algebra 1
-tags: [Algebra, Math]
+tags: [Algebra, Math, Foil, Double Distribution, Basics To Solving Quadratics ]
 maths: 1
 comment: 1
 ---

 Hi!
-In this post I'm going to cover: what FOIL is in math, how to apply it, some exampes, and tips! 🤓 Have fun!
+In this post I'm going to cover: what FOIL is in math, how to apply it, some exampes, and tips!
+Along with teaching you how to multiply binomials, I'll teach you another way, which I like to call Double Distribution. 🤓 Have fun!

 {% include tip.html content="If you have any questions or comments please write them down below!" %}

 {% include toc.html %}
+Lets first start with FOIL!

 ## What does FOIL stand for?